WOVNio/WOVN.php/README.md

 #### `ignore_class`
 This parameter tells WOVN.php which HTML fragments it should ignore when localizing.
 The classes given by `ignore_class` are HTML element classes.
-All HTML elements with one or more ignored class won't be translated by WOVN.php.
+All HTML elements with one or more ignored class would not be translated by WOVN.php.

 For instance, if you want to ignore every HTML elements of class `ignore` and `no-translate`, you should configure WOVN.php as below.